huaqianlee/blog-file/_posts/Git/Some-knowledge-about-git-detached-HEAD.md

 tags: [Tools]
 ---

 `detached HEAD` is a common situation, sometimes useful, sometimes dangerous.
-It does point to any branches, so it will be cleaned by `git`.
+It doesn't point to any branches, so it will be cleaned by `git`.

 The current commit history is as follows: